Thomas Thynne, 5th Marquess of Bath: Background and education

-Known from birth by the courtesy title of Viscount Weymouth, he was born at the Stable Yard, St James's, Westminster, the eldest son of John Thynne, 4th Marquess of Bath, by the Honourable Frances Isabella Catherine Vesey, a daughter of Thomas Vesey, 3rd Viscount de Vesci.
+Known from birth by the courtesy title of Viscount Weymouth, he was born at the Stable Yard, St James's, Westminster, the eldest son of John Thynne, 4th Marquess of Bath and the Honourable Frances Isabella Catherine Vesey, a daughter of Thomas Vesey, 3rd Viscount de Vesci.
 He was educated at Eton and Balliol College, Oxford, where he graduated BA in 1886, in 1888 promoted by seniority to MA.

 Political career

 Lord Weymouth sat as Member of Parliament for Frome between 1886 and 1892 and from 1895 to 1896, when he succeeded his father in the marquessate and entered the House of Lords.
 He served under Arthur Balfour as Under-Secretary of State for India between January and December 1905.
 He was appointed Lord Lieutenant of Somerset in 1904 and Chairman of Wiltshire County Council in 1906, and held both posts simultaneously until his death in 1946.

-Lord Bath was made a Knight of the Garter in 1917.
+Lord Bath was made a Knight Companion of the Garter in 1917.
 He returned to the government in 1922, when Bonar Law appointed him Master of the Horse.
 He was sworn of the Privy Council at the same time.
 He continued in this office until the Conservative government fell in January 1924, the last year under the premiership of Stanley Baldwin.

-Lord Bath was also a Lieutenant-Colonel in the Royal Wiltshire Yeomanry and an Honorary Colonel of that regiment and of the 4th Battalion of the Somerset Light Infantry.
+Lord Bath was a Lieutenant-Colonel in the Royal Wiltshire Yeomanry and Honorary Colonel of that regiment and of the 4th Battalion of the Somerset Light Infantry.
 In 1937 he was appointed Pro-Chancellor of Bristol University.
+He was a member of the Bath and County Club.